 What is Fast Pitch? the essence of fast pitch is putting your mouth where the money is...

 Budding and Seasoned ENTREPRENEURS residing in Henry & Stark County are invited to pitch their Business Concepts and Product Ideas to a group of judges from the business, investment, and entertainment community.
-PRIZES will be awarded in retail and non-retail sectors.
+PRIZES will be awarded in the existing business expansion category and the manufacturing/retail business start-up category.
+Remember, the decisions of the Fast Pitch Committee are FINAL and that a minimum of five (5) entries (contestants) is needed in the business start-up competition category.

 So start polishing your WHAT IFs and your IMAGINE THATs for new apps, widgets, goods and services for a chance at cash prizes and exposure to investors, business leaders, the media and experienced mentors.